Kamala Harris' Stance on Education

 Like Biden, Harris wants to increase funding to support students from pre-K through career preparation.
 Harris also emphasizes that this support should first flow to institutions that serve low-income and minority students.

 As a child, Harris was bused to a more affluent, majority-white elementary school as part of a school desegregation push.
 As a college student, she attended Howard University, which is designated as an HBCU.
-Harris plans to "stand up for Black America" by equitably funding Title I schools and making HBCUs debt-free for students.
+As vice president, Harris plans to "stand up for Black America" by equitably funding Title I schools and making HBCUs debt-free for students.

 If a Black student has a Black teacher before the end of third grade, they're 13% more likely to go to college.— Kamala Harris (@KamalaHarris) September 16, 2019